 See when farmers finished up:

 Southeast Iowa: We were fortunate to get all of our corn planted this year by April 13.
-We had 4.30" of rain last weekend but the corn is all up...except for where it washed out of course.
-We felt it was just way too early to put beans in after we finished corn so we shut it down and were hoping that we could go this week and hustle the beans in the ground.
+We had 4.3" of rain last weekend but the corn is all up...except for where it washed out, of course.
+We felt it was just way too early to put beans in after we finished corn, so we shut it down and were hoping that we could go this week and hustle the beans in the ground.

 St. Clair and Madison counties, southwest Illinois: We finished corn on our farm on the 18th.
-Not sure I ever recall finishing that early or being able to plant it all in 9 consecutive days.
-We had almost 6 days in the ground before getting 1.1” of rain spread out over three days.
+Not sure I recall ever finishing that early or being able to plant it all in nine consecutive days.
+We had almost six days in the ground before getting 1.1” of rain spread out over three days.

 Northern Buchanan County, Iowa: Finished planting corn April 22 and the soil conditions were excellent.
 This is the earliest we have started and finished in 30 some years.

-: Finished corn on 4/23, only got 2 tenths of rain on Friday night/Saturday morning.
+South Central Minnesota: Finished corn on April 23, only got 0.2" of rain on Friday night/Saturday morning.
 Was hoping for more.
 Has been awfully dry March and April.